*This post may contain affiliate links.

 Step 4: Assemble the spiders

 Spread two cookies with jam.
 Arrange 8 spider legs on one cookie and sandwich it with the other.
-Pipe on a mean or happy face for each spider, including two dots of frosting to hold the eyes.
+Pipe on a mean face or a happy face for each spider, including two dots of frosting to hold the eyes.
 Repeat these steps to make all the spider cookies.

 Step 5: Enjoy!